Interested in trying out CBD but unsure what it is or how to use it? Don't worry—you're far from alone.

 CBD oils are the most popular supplementation and offer the most versatility of use—but don't confuse this with hemp seed oil.
 Hemp seed oil comes from a different part of the plant (the seeds) and doesn't contain cannabinoids that offer CBD oil benefits.

-CBD oil is made up of hemp extract and carrier oil, such as hemp oil, coconut oil, or olive oil.
+CBD oil, available in tincture and CBD oral spray bottles is made up of hemp extract and carrier oil, such as hemp oil, coconut oil, or olive oil.
 They come in various potencies — or how much CBD extract is mixed in with the oil (labeled in MG) — and flavors.

 It may be tricky to determine how much or even how often to take CBD oil, but this comes with some time and experimentation.